tpascarella/tpascarella.github.io/_posts/2021-07-22-becoming-technical-enough.markdown

 ## 8) Know Your Next Commit.

 I used to git push every change I made to a repo even if the contribution was negligible at best.
 It's a lot of patting yourself on the back for making a commit, but *better commits* are better than *more commits*.

+## 9) Sign Up for the Odin Project.

+The Odin project is the best resource I have found to become a full stack developer.
+It's an open source project that "is the coding resource we had when we got started."